alpianon/fossology_installation_script/README.md

 <!--
 SPDX-License-Identifier: GPL-3.0-only
-SPDX-FileCopyrightText: 2020-2021 Alberto Pianon <pianon@array.eu>
+SPDX-FileCopyrightText: 2020-2022 Alberto Pianon <pianon@array.eu>
 -->

 # Fossology installation script

-Simple script to install Fossology 3.9.0 from sources in Debian 9 (Stretch) or 10 (Buster), and adjust server settings according to Fossology's [official documentation](https://github.com/fossology/fossology/wiki/Configuration-and-Tuning).
+Simple script to install Fossology 4.1.0 from sources in Debian 10 (Buster), and adjust server settings according to Fossology's [official documentation](https://github.com/fossology/fossology/wiki/Configuration-and-Tuning).

-Settings are tweaked and some dependency code is patched in order to enable Fossology to import huge spdx report files.
-Moreover, a known bug in job rest API is fixed, in order to get correct job status (see the comments in the script for more details).
+Settings are tweaked and some dependency code is patched in order to fix a known bug in rest API, in order to get correct job status (see the comments in the script for more details).

 After installation, you can access Fossology at https://{fossology_server_address}/repo.